 Today is April 23 and the Navigate the Chaos question to consider is “how often do you exercise rebellion?”
-To navigate the chaos you might need to exercise rebellion.
+To navigate the chaos and practice the art of living well you might need to exercise rebellion.
 Going against the norm, fighting against a long-held belief, or challenging the status quo are three forms of rebellion most often exercised by those who have navigated the chaos.

 True rebels, however, are often misunderstood.
 Such misunderstanding provides opportunities for society, friends, and even family members to judge rebels and their behavior as reckless, careless, and irresponsible.
 But if you wish to make possible what others said was impossible you are going to need to exercise rebellion as you navigate the chaos.
 Frenchman wire-walker Philippe Petit and Polish kayaker Aleksander Doba provide two examples of individuals who exercised rebellion and accomplished what no one else did.